 - Red Shoe Pub (11573 Nova Scotia Trunk 19, Mabou): The food is also very good here, and they have traditional live music most evenings.
 Check their website, though, as times aren’t always the same and sometimes there’s a cover charge.
 This pub is owned by the Rankin sisters, who are members of the Canadian musical family, the Rankin Family.

 Summary and Resources

-So, which of these coolest things to do on Cape Breton Island will you add to your Nova Scotia road trip?
+So, which of these FUN things to do in Cape Breton will you add to your Nova Scotia road trip?
 Were you surprised by any of these ideas?

-I hope you found a few new gems to make your experience on Cape Breton Island truly incredible.
+I hope you found a few new gems to make your trip to Cape Breton Island truly incredible.

 Here are the other posts in this series of best things to do in Nova Scotia: